AbinandhMJ/Python-Object-Detection-Secuirty-CAM/README.md

-# Face and Body Detection Camera
+# Python Object Detection Security CAM

 This is a Python script that uses OpenCV to start the camera and record video when it detects a face or body in the frame.
 It is a simple